Tranquillisers, minor tranquillisers, tranx, downers, benzos

 Since these drugs begin to work within 30-90 minutes they are useful for the quick relief of severe anxiety symptoms.

 Other medical uses for benzodiazepines include as a muscle relaxant, as a pre-operative relaxant, for epilepsy and mania, and in treating alcohol and opiate withdrawal.

 Valium is the most widely used benzodiazepine in the UK.
 In addition to prescribed medical use, benzodiazepines are also used recreationally in the UK.

 Benzodiazepines increase the levels of a brain neurotransmitter called GABA (Gabba Amino Butyric Acid).
 GABA has a calming effect on the brain.

 Tranquillisers were first manufactured in the 1960s as non addictive drugs which could be used to treat anxiety and insomnia.
 They were developed as a safer alternative to barbiturates which had proven to be addictive and could be highly dangerous in overdose.

 Although many people, particularly women, suffered side effects and dependence, the prescribing of tranquillisers continued to grow for over 20 years.
 It was not until the late 1970s that these problems were openly acknowledged.
-Prescriptions for tranquillisers fell from just over 30 million in 1979 to around 11 million in 2012 (see prevalence section below).
+Prescriptions for tranquillisers fell from just over 30 million in 1979 to around 11 million in 2012, then to 1.4 million in 2019 (see prevalence section below).